thirumalaEPAM/MottMacCodeChallenge/README.md

  - In Project solution
      ###### 1. ObjectRepsitoryLibrary :
-      which contains common utilities, locators (defined in page classfiles), SingletonBaseclass
+      which contains common utilities, locators (defined in page classfiles : HomePageRepo and CareerPageRepo),Constants, SingletonBaseclass

     ###### 2. HelperLibrary :
-     which contains the methods which are specific to the respective pages
+     which contains the methods which are specific to the respective pages (Pagehelper class) we can call Pagehelper methods from Teststeps methods.

     ###### 4. BDDFramework(SpecFlow Project)
-       Feature files
-       Stepdefination files
-       Hooks
+       Feature files : We can include all scenarios in Feature files Stepdefination files : We can define all scenarios under stepdefination class file MyHooks : We write code snippets that run before or after each scenario